Prof Ragnar Lofstedt

 We will not be accepting A4 slides on a poster board (we know you’re not that lazy but just in case).
 There’s no template – just make it look good.

 You will also need to stand and present a 1 minute overview of your poster in the Poster Introduction Speed Round.
-You'll be doing with without slides.
+You'll be doing this without slides.
 You’ll basically be trying to get the audience interested so they come over to say hello in the following poster sessions.

 Technology & Innovation Centre,